 Yet another river worth considering is the Big Salmon, starting a little farther up the Canol road at Quiet Lake, then proceeding through two connected lakes and down the Big Salmon itself.
 This trip also ends at Carmacks so you will require pickup there.
 This trip is for moderately advanced paddlers only although it has certainly been overcome by complete neophytes!
 In June the water is generally too high and we highly Don’t recommend you take the trip then.
 The problem with this river is not so much the fast water but the many logjams you encounter in the first mile of the Big Salmon itself.
 People have lost their lives in these logjams.
 June is a bad time to go.
 July and August are normally better choices and September is often ideal.
 It all hangs on the weather and the amount of rainfall we receive.
 You’ll want at least seven days for this trip, especially if you plan to include a mountain hike.
 This is one very scenic and worthwhile trip, especially the first hundred miles, which pass through rugged mountain wilderness.
 It is a popular river, so you may meet other paddlers here.
 These should be pleasant encounters between travellers, excited for the chance to stop and discuss the adventures of the trip.
 In October, the paddle traffic should moderate, if you hope to experience this river and have it all to yourself, although there is the possibility of heavy snowfall then.
 Heavy sleeping bag a must!

-Pick a river - or do all three!
+Pick a river – or run all three!